Investing.com | Aug 22, 2016 13:05

-Investing.com - The Investing.com weekly sentiment index published on Monday revealed that speculators stayed bearish on the British pound last week, as they looked ahead to more monetary stimulus from the Bank of England.
+Investing.com - The Investing.com weekly sentiment index published on Monday revealed that speculators stayed bearish on the British pound last week, as they looked ahead to more monetary stimulus from the Bank of England in the months ahead.

 The Bank of England cut interest rates to a record-low and launched fresh easing measures earlier this month in a bid to buffer the economy from a downturn following the Brexit vote.